Egyptian National Library and Archives: History

 The Egyptian National Library was proposed by minister Ali Pasha Mubarak, minister of public works, to Khedive Ismail in 1870.
 The library, which was known then as Khedivial Kutub Khana, was first located at the ground floor of Prince Mustafa Fadel's palace in Darb Al Gamamiz.

 In 1889, the library was moved to the Salamlek of the same palace.
 Later, Khedive Tawfiq ordered a new facility to host the growing collection, but this was not accomplished until the time of Khedive Abbas Helmy II.
 In 1904 a new building in Bab Al Khalq opened its doors to the public housing both the National Library and the Museum of Islamic Art.

 In the 1970s, a newer building was built on the Corniche, with an adjacent one for the archives, but Bab Al Khalq Library is still functioning and houses a museum.

 On Friday, January 24, 2014, a car bomb meant to destroy the Police Headquarters across the street from the National Library and Archives did quite a bit of damage to the library's building and collections.
 National Library and Archive head Abdul Nasser Hassan estimated that the losses would be around $2.81 million in repairs.
 Lighting and ventilation systems were destroyed and the Neo-Mamluk architectural facade was heavily damaged.
 Showcases and displays containing irreplaceable ancient manuscripts and papyri within the library's museum exhibition area were damaged along with all the furniture in the building.
-The conservation staff at the National Library and Archive's were able to save the documents on display, although they did sustain some damage.
+The conservation staff at the National Library and Archives were able to save the documents on display, although they did sustain some damage.